5 Efficient Ways to Communicate with your Graphic Designer

 4. BE SPECIFIC - Nothing is worse than receiving a minimal amount of guidance, little direction, and zero specifications from the client at the beginning of a project only to receive feedback after the first draft that says “that’s not what we had in mind.”
 Sadly this lack of communication is responsible for that uncontrollable budget bloat.
 Besides providing specifics about size and format to the designer give them solid visual samples before the project commences.
 Also, take the time to analyze what it is about the design that might not be working for you.
 Is it the scale?
 Is it color?
 Is it balance?
 Is it contrast?
 Try to pin-point the specific areas where the piece may not be working for you before shooting off that email or posting your feedback.

 5. LISTEN - A big part of communication whether it be in a relationship with your spouse or with your graphic designer is listening.
-If you are hiring a designer then we can safely assume you need a professional to do the work you need to be done.
+If you are hiring a designer then we can safely assume you need a professional to do the work that needs to be done.
 Trust their expertise and always listen to their advice regarding practicalities and usability in design.
 Just because you can do it doesn’t mean you should.
 Most likely there are solid reasons why your designer doesn’t recommend certain fonts or colors, elements or textures.
 Be open to the reasoning behind their creative decisions and the suggested direction of your brand or design.
 Ultimately, your designer will want to make you happy even if that means they add the gradients, the unreadable font, and the kitchen sink to your logo.
-Sadly though, you will unnecessarily end up wasting time and money at the risk of getting a mediocre final product.
+Sadly though, you will unnecessarily end up wasting time and money at the risk of getting a mediocre final product that produces zero ROI.

 Ultimately no relationship can survive without communication.
 It’s a foundation that is especially critical when trying to decipher, understand, and have empathy for others.
 In the client/designer relationship it can be the difference between an expensive, out of scope, mediocre design and a stunningly precise and effective one.
 Don’t let bad communication be the deciding factor in how well your project is executed.
 Embrace the opportunity to collaborate to make something amazing.
 As a team, together we can build a product that not only is a great investment that fits within your budget, but is a powerful representation of your company.